armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Create the AKS cluster

-This assumes you have already configured the `az` SDK with a project, zone, and region (see directions [here](https://cloud.Azure.com/kubernetes-engine/docs/how-to/creating-a-cluster)
+This assumes you have already installed the `az` CLI on your workstation and are familiar with its use.

 This creates a minimal AKS cluster.
 Follow the official AKS instructions to set up a different type of AKS cluster.